Steliano Filip: Club career

 He impressed at Baia Mare, entering the attention of Juventus Torino.

 Dinamo București

 In the summer of 2012, Filip made a big step in his career, moving to Dinamo București, where he signed a 5-year contract.
 He scored his first goal for Dinamo in a friendly game against Austrian team SK Klagenfurt.

 His first match in Liga I came on 26 August 2012, when he replaced Cosmin Matei in the 75th minute of a game against Petrolul Ploiești.

 Hajduk Split

-On 23 January 2018, he signed for Croatian club HNK Hajduk Split on a three and a half year deal, picking the shirt number 77.
+On 23 January 2018, he signed for Croatian club HNK Hajduk Split on a three-and-a-half-year deal, picking the shirt number 77.

 Dunărea Călărași

 On 15 February 2019 he signed for Dunărea Călărași.

 Viitorul Constanța

 On 21 June 2019 Steliano Filip signed a 2-year contract with Viitorul Constanța.
 On 20 January 2020, Viitorul Constanța released Filip.

 Return to Dinamo

 In January 2021, he returned to Dinamo București, signing a two-and-a-half-year contract.
-He left the club in July 2022, after Dinamo relegated from Liga I.
+He was one of the most important players of the club in the 2021-2022 season, which marked the first relegation in history for the club.
+During the season, he was involved in several scandals, being widely considered one of the most underperforming players in the team.
+On 12 September, he saw a direct red card for violent conduct in the derby against FCSB.
+In December, after several poor games, he was excluded from the squad by manager Mircea Rednic.
+He reintegrated the team in March, under the new manager Flavius Stoican, but he continued to underperform and to appear constantly in media, in debates with former manager Mircea Rednic and with Dinamo supporters.
+He left the club in July 2022, just days after Dinamo relegated from Liga I.

-Mezőkövesdi SE
+Among others, there were rumours that Filip's salary was partly supported by businessman Nicolae Badea, while the club's accounts were blocked.
+There were also rumours about an investigation into match fixing involving Filip during the 2021-22 season.